jsjtxietian/clox/ReadMe.md

 * We could keep track of which ObjStrings own their character array and which are “constant strings” that just point back to the original source string or some other non-freeable location.
 Add support for this.
 * Add support for keys of the other primitive types: numbers, Booleans, and nil.
 * Write a handful of different benchmark programs to validate our hash table implementation.
+* The compiler adds a global variable’s name to the constant table as a string every time an identifier is encountered.
+It creates a new constant each time, even if that variable name is already in a previous slot in the constant table.
+That’s wasteful in cases where the same variable is referenced multiple times by the same function.
+That in turn increases the odds of filling up the constant table and running out of slots, since we only allow 256 constants in a single chunk.
+Optimize this.
+* Looking up a global variable by name in a hash table each time it is used is pretty slow, even with a good hash table.
+Can you come up with a more efficient way to store and access global variables without changing the semantics?

 ####  Test Cases